JuliaNLSolvers/Optim.jl/docs/src/algo/newton_trust_region.md

 *  `rho_upper:` When ```rho``` is greater than ```rho_upper```, grow the trust region (though no greater than ```delta_hat```).

 ## Description
-Newton's method with a trust region is designed to take advantage of the second-order information in a function's Hessian, but with more stability that Newton's method when functions are not globally well-approximated by a quadratic.
+Newton's method with a trust region is designed to take advantage of the second-order information in a function's Hessian, but with more stability than Newton's method when functions are not globally well-approximated by a quadratic.
 This is achieved by repeatedly minimizing quadratic approximations within a dynamically-sized "trust region" in which the function is assumed to be locally quadratic [1].

 Newton's method optimizes a quadratic approximation to a function.
 When a function is well approximated by a quadratic (for example, near an optimum), Newton's method converges very quickly by exploiting the second-order information in the Hessian matrix.
 However, when the function is not well-approximated by a quadratic, either because the starting point is far from the optimum or the function has a more irregular shape, Newton steps can be erratically large, leading to distant, irrelevant areas of the space.